ASE A5 Brakes Practice Test

 Answer C is wrong.
 When a vehicle is turned left, more of the vehicle’s weight transfers to the right front wheel and vice versa.

 Answer D is wrong.
 Answer B is correct.

 10. A vehicle's TCS warning light flashes intermittently while driving in poor weather conditions.
 Technician A says this is normal.
 Technician B says if the ABS and traction control light illuminate continuously, scan the system for codes.
 Who is correct?

 - B. Technician B

 - D. Neither A or B

 Answer A is wrong.
-This is a normal response to slippery road conditions.
-It indicates that the system is activated and restoring traction to the slippery road surface.
+A flashing TCS light is a normal response to slippery road conditions.
+It indicates that the system is activated and restoring traction to the wet or icy road surface.

 Answer B is wrong.
 If the ABS and traction control light illuminate continuously, then the system should be scanned for codes.

 Answer C is correct.
 Both technicians are correct.